Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

-which is usually the dominant source of loading noise in turbulent flows~\cite{Hirschberg2018}.
-The remaining part of the current in eq.~(\ref{surface_dipole_source_current}), which is not conserved, is still acoustically relevant.
-However, it is of higher order (the term $\rho_0 (\vec v - \vec u) \vec v \cdot n/c_0$ in eq.~(\ref{surface_dipole_source_current_FW-H})) or responsible for monopole radiation (the component $J^0 = \rho_0 (\vec v - \vec u) \cdot \vec n$, as will be shown shortly) and therefore not appearing in electromagnetism.
+which is the most commonly dominant source of loading noise in bounded turbulent flows~\cite{Hirschberg2018}.
+The remaining part of the current in equations~(\ref{surface_dipole_source_current}) and (\ref{surface_dipole_source_current_FW-H}), which is not conserved, may still be acoustically relevant.
+It is of higher order for $|\vec v| \ll c_0$ (the term $\rho_0 (\vec v - \vec u) \vec v \cdot \vec n/c_0$) or responsible for monopole radiation (the component $J^0 = \rho_0 (\vec v - \vec u) \cdot \vec n$, which is considered next) and vanishes from the theory of electromagnetic waves.

-In a similar manner as above we can inspect how a dipole source characterized by a current $J^\alpha$ reduces at a boundary to a monopole.
-First we expand
+A quadrupole source in a bounded medium can reduce to a dipole.
+Similarly, a dipole source can reduce to a monopole at a boundary.
+Multiplying eq.~(\ref{conservation_of_charge}) with the Heaviside function $H(f)$ and expanding it as above gives